brainhack-princeton/handbook/docs/content_pages/03-01-converting.rst

     ls /jukebox/dicom/conquest/Skyra-AWP45031/NormaL/2020
     # OR
     ls /jukebox/dicom/conquest/Prisma-MSTZ400D/NormaL/2020
+    # OR (sample project)
+    ls /jukebox/norman/pygers/conquest

-    # run the script step1_preproc.sh for subject 999, session 01
+    # run the script step1_preproc.sh for subject XXX, session xx
+    # replace XXX with your subject ID
+    # replace xx with your session ID
-    ./step1_preproc.sh 999 01 [conquest folder name]
+    ./step1_preproc.sh XXX xx [conquest folder name]

-    # NOTE: For our sample project, use the following command
+    # NOTE: For the sample project, use the following command:
     ./step1_preproc.sh 001 01 0219191_mystudy-0219-1114

 * If HeuDiConv is failing, check that your original dicoms are only zipped one time (meaning only one .gz extension instead of .gz.gz).
 If your dicoms are zipped multiple times, add another line for gunzipping again!
 Basically do this until your files only have the .dcm extension!